WillNeve/wocean_client/README.md

 ## (Client Side)
 [Server Side Repository](https://github.com/WillNeve/wocean_server)
 ## What is it?
-Wocean, a play on words for a beloved existing notetaking app that I use daily 😉 I have developed this project to showcase skills intigrating a headless Node.js server api into a React SPA.
+Wocean, a play on words for an existing (and beloved) notetaking app that I use daily 😉 I have developed this project to showcase skills intigrating a headless Node.js server api into a React SPA.
 ## Noteable Features:
 - Hand built robust authentication system using jason web tokens and [...TBD...] for end to end encryption.